RickvBork/Programming-Project/REPORT.md

  # 1. Description of the F1 application

-The visualization is aimed at giving insight how rule changes, also called formulas, have an effect on team dominance.
+The visualizations are aimed at giving insight how rule changes, also called formulas, have an effect on team dominance.
 Consensus exists among F1 fans that team dominance rarely survives a significant rule change.
 This application empowers the user to find out wether this is true or not.

  # 2. Technical design